Itisfilipe/feature-requets-flask-app/README.md

 ## License
 MIT License

-Copyright (c) 2017 Jee Githinji Gikera
+Copyright (c) 2017 Filipe Teixeira Amaral

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal